discordjs/guide/guide/creating-your-bot/creating-commands.md

 ## Replying to slash commands

 Once you've registered your slash commands, you can reply to them with your bot.
-Let's go back to our `index.js` file, and add these lines:
+Let's go back to your `index.js` file, and add these lines:

 :::: code-group
 ::: code-group-item index.js